-Applicants who have not earned a baccalaureate degree from a regionally-accredited institution must also submit official scores from the Test of English as a Foreign Language, or TOEFL, regardless of the official language of the country in which the education took place or the predominant language of the degree-granting institution.
+Applicants who earned degrees from foreign institutions must also submit official scores from the Test of English as a Foreign Language, or TOEFL, regardless of the official language of the country in which the education took place or the predominant language of the degree-granting institution.
 Scores should be sent directly using MBKU Code 4893.
 Minimum scores are noted below:

 Reading 22/30

 Listening 22/30

 Speaking 26/30

 Writing 24/30